vincentmasiello/rt-support-chat/README.md

-## rt-support-chat
+# rt-support-chat

-This is a realtime support/chat app written as an excercise in react and go.
-There will be support for channels, users and messages.
-All three sections are relatively the same.

-I'm working on this alongside a Udemy course by James Moore (@uknowthen).
-After coding the channels section the course challenges students to write the users & messages sections completely on their own.

-// TODO:
+A real-time chat app written using React.
+The server side is in Go and can be found [here](https://github.com/vvmk/rt-support-chat-server).

+I wrote the initial app alongside a course by [James Moore](https://github.com/knowthen)

+### planned features:
++ private messages
++ authentication

+### issues
-+ Accessing PropTypes via main React Package is deprecated
++ accessing PropTypes from main React package is deprecated
-+ highlight users own messages (think iMessage)